charlesportwoodii/xhyve-ubuntu/README.md

 $ ./boot.sh
 ```

+The VM will be backgrounded via screen.
+To access it, run `screen -r` to re-attach the session.

 ## Post Installation

 Once you've booted into your VM, there's a few additional commands you can run to make life easier.